Navigation, Menus, Keyboard Shortcuts

 Hierarchical navigation

-That means wherever you are in the tools you can go back (towards) home in any of these ways:
+Wherever you are in the tools you can go back (towards) home in any of these ways:

 1